Citation, DOI & article data

 - more commonly affect the anterior urethra

-Retrograde urethrography is the modality of choice.
+Retrograde urethrography is the modality of choice to investigate the anterior part of the urethra.
 It will demonstrate extraluminal contrast, which has extravasated from the urethra at the site of injury.
 It is important to determine if this is above the urogenital diaphragm (anterior) or below (posterior) it.
 Patients with incomplete injuries may represent subsequently with strictures.

 - radiographically normal